tearne/tools/README.md

 1. [Install Rust](https://rustup.rs/)
 1. Close and reopen your terminal to update your path.
 1. Install the application you want.
-For example, for `s3util`: `cargo install --git https://github.com/tearne/tools --locked --bin s3util`
+For example, for `bu`: `cargo install --git https://github.com/tearne/tools --locked --bin bu`

 This will install to `/home/[username]/.cargo/bin/`.